Eleventh Annual Leadership Conference - Wells, ME. April 7 - 9, 2017

 Register now for the League's eleventh annual New England States Leadership Development Conference!
 State League leaders from CT, MA, ME, NH, RI and VT have been developing an agenda for this year that is sure to be the best yet.

-We will gather once again at the Hampton Inn in Wells, ME.
+We will gather once again at the Hampton Inn, 900 Post Road, Wells, ME.
 This year's theme will be Making Democracy Work.

 Saturday, April 8

 Keynote Speaker, 9:30 - 10:15 am.
 To be announced.

 Workshop #1, 10:30 - 12:00 pm.
 Integrity of Journalism.
 John Christie and Naomi Schalit, Maine Center for Public Interest Reporting.